ACM Skills Bundle Add-On

 We have added dozens of new and updated Pluralsight learning paths, with hundreds of new courses added.
 These significant new additions to the custom ACM Pluralsight course library extend coverage of today’s most in-demand skills, technologies, and vendor certifications, including coverage of .NET and Blazor, Angular, AWS and Azure cloud, C#, Data Engineering, DevOps and ITOps, Generative AI and Machine Learning, Java and the Spring Framework, Kubernetes, Linux, Python, React, and Rust.

-View the recent ACM TechTalk, "Applying Cinematic Techniques to Data Storytelling," presented by Angelica Lo Duca, Researcher at the Institute of Informatics and Telematics of the National Research Council, Italy.
-Victor Yocco, Director of Research and Strategy at Allelo Design, moderated the questions and answers session following the talk.
+View the recent ACM TechTalk, "Dynamic Neural Network Compression for Scalable AI Deployment," presented by Aditya Challapally, Applied Science Lead at Microsoft.
+Chris Pease, Researcher at the MIT Media Lab, moderated the questions and answers session following the talk.
 Continue the discussion on ACM's Discourse Page.

 Discover ACM Selects - Shortlists of Learning Resources Curated by Experts